Package 'ArchaeoCal'

 Usage

-## S4 method for signature 'OxCalFiles'
+## S3 method for class 'OxCalOutput'

-## S4 method for signature 'character'
+## S3 method for class 'character'

 Arguments